ansible/ansible/docsite/rst/intro_installation.rst

     $ sudo pip install paramiko PyYAML jinja2 httplib2

-Once running the env-setup script you'll be running from checkout and the default inventory file will be /etc/ansible/hosts.
+Once running the env-setup script, you'll be running from checkout, and the default inventory file will be /etc/ansible/hosts.
 You can optionally specify an inventory file (see :doc:`intro_inventory`) other than /etc/ansible/hosts: